yast/y2r/spec/y2r_spec.md

 ### `textdomain` Statement

-Y2R translates YCP `textdomain` statement as an assignment to `FastGettext.text_domain`.
+Y2R translates YCP `textdomain` statement as an include of the `I18n` module and call to set the text domain.

 #### YCP Code